Natural sleep apnea remedies: How to get a good night’s sleep

 An oral device: Oral devices, which reposition the jaw to minimize obstructions, may be helpful for anyone with obstructive sleep apnea who can’t tolerate the CPAP due to claustrophobia or other issues.

-Prescription medication: Prescription drugs, such as Nuvigil or Provigil, that promote alertness may help sleep apnea patients stay awake during the day.
+Prescription medication: Prescription drugs, such as Nuvigil or Provigil, that promote alertness may help sleep apnea sufferers stay awake during the day.
 Keep in mind, though, that these drugs, like all medications, have side effects that may include:

 - Sleep difficulties